PlanQK/planqk-platform-docs/src/docs/service-platform.md

     <img width="40%" alt="application-overview" src="./assets/application-overview.png">

 4. Press the "Subscribe to Service" button
-5. A modal dialog appears in which you have to select the published service
+5. A dialog box appears in which you have to select the published service

     <img width="40%" alt="internal-service-subscription" src="./assets/internal-service-subscription.png">

-6. After you have selected the correct service, click on the "Subscribe" button in the modal dialog
+6. After you have selected the correct service, click on the "Subscribe" button in the dialog box

 ### Subscribe to a service published on the marketplace